 Such a move by operators has also revealed a new horizon of technology, which offers countless opportunities for them and their businesses to help make things run more smoothly, efficiently and most importantly with more profit.

-In The Morning Advertiser’s new Pub of the Future webpage, which is filled with exclusive content about technology for the sector, we have explored all kinds of tech for pubs.
+In The Morning Advertiser’s Pub of the Future webpage, filled with exclusive content about technology for the sector, we have explored all kinds of tech for pubs.

 But it doesn’t stop there, we’ll be updating this page regularly to ensure pub operators can stay on top of the latest tech trends, software and other gadgets in the sector to help their businesses run as smoothly as possible.